trustcrypto/documentation-theme-jekyll/pages/mydoc/faq.md

                         </div>
                         <div id="collapseTwo" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
                                 The encryption free version of the OnlyKey may be used in countries where encryption is banned.
-Additionally, the two editions enable the [plausible deniability feature - Read More](https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware)
+Additionally, the two editions enable the Check out the <a href="https://docs.crp.to/features.html#plausible-deniability-international-travel-edition-and-standard-edition-of-firmware">plausible deniability feature - Read More</a>
                             </div>
                         </div>
                     </div>